10- Best Introduction to Local Buckling-part-1

 Introduction to Local Buckling-part-1.

-We have covered the subject of local buckling for beams, discussed the local buckling coefficient for both flanges and webs, and spoken about the general condition.
+We have covered local buckling of beams, discussed the local buckling coefficient for both flanges and webs, and discussed the general condition.
 There are three types: compact, noncompact, and slender sections.

 Classification of a compression member into stiffened and unstiffened parts.